poppyschmo/znc-signal/README.md

    forwards to are most likely immune from being permanently compromised, so long as you own those numbers.
 6. For the above reasons, it's not recommended to make this available in multi-user ZNC setups or mission-critical operations at this time.
+In other words, although this module's type is "User", for now, it should be considered admin-only and single-user only.

 ## Notes

+1. <a name="forwarder"></a> A [mentions][] aggregator like [ZNC Watch][] that automatically forwards messages based on match conditions.

-1. <a name="hostname"></a> This ZNC module talks to signal-cli using the D-Bus protocol over a "local" TCP connection.
+2. <a name="hostname"></a> This ZNC module talks to signal-cli using the D-Bus protocol over a "local" TCP connection.
 In simple setups, this means both containers should reside on the same "custom" network (i.e., not "bridge").
    ```console